Fenzrael/GlennJOLLY_12_15042022/README.md

 2. `npm -i install`: for installation of the dependencies.
 3. `npm start`: for launch Api Back-end on the port `3000` http://localhost:3000.
 4. `4 endpoints`: read readme back-end or the apiServices.js(on Front-end folder) `Ex:`http://localhost:3000/user/12
+## IV - Launching Front-end:
+> Read readme into the folder Front-end
+> ----